The Ultimate Day Trip to Hiroshima and Miyajima

 When you get off the ferry, grab a free map from the tourist information center at the ferry terminal.

-You’ve already seen the torii gate from the ferry, so it’s not rocket science that you need to turn right and walk along the water to get to it.
+You will have already seen the torii gate from the ferry, so it’s not rocket science that you need to turn right and walk along the water to get to it.
 It takes 12 minutes to get to the torii gate.

 Miyajima is also famous for oysters, so if you’re hungry and eat seafood, you can grab some from restaurants along the way to the torii gate.